okken/talks/presentation.md

 * They help to inspect a test function and to generate tests according to
     * test configuration
     * or values specified in the class or module where a test function is defined.
-???
-For instance,
-* you could generate the parameter list based on command like flags
-* or other configuration.
-* or based on the presence of other fixtures besides the one you are parmetrizing

 ---
 # test.param